4 Of The Best Online Yoga Instructors That I’m Addicted To

 Image courtesy of Dice Yoga

-I think that many years ago when I was on YouTube a video with Dice appeared in the right sidebar on YouTube as a yoga video that YouTube thought I would like based on my search history.
-And YouTube thought right!
+Many years ago, when I was surfing YouTube, a video with Dice appeared in the right sidebar on YouTube as a yoga video that YouTube thought I would like based on my search history.
+And YouTube was right.

 Dice's classes are ideal for: Intermediate and up